gabrielcor/node-redescape-EscapeRoomSupplier/readme.md

 * Provide the ability to emulate an UPC, enabling the modeling of an Escape Room with that devices in mind
 * Provide more "creative" and increase the density of puzzles that we can create for each UPC
 * Enable recording of telemetry data to analyze escape room behavior
-* Provide Escape Room state persistence in a database
+* Provide Escape Room state persistence in a database (SQL)

 ## Screenshots
 ### Dashboard